sdmg15/Best-websites-a-programmer-should-visit/README.md

 - [Vim adventures](https://vim-adventures.com) : Learn VIM by playing
 - [Pramp](https://www.pramp.com) : It's your turn to be the interviewer. when done, click on the swap roles button on the left
 - [Paqmind](http://paqmind.com) : Guides and challenges to learn programming
+- [gitignore](https://www.gitignore.io/) : A collection of useful .gitignore templates for your project.
+Select from 442 Operating System, IDE, and Programming Language

 ## For those who want to start a small project but can't find the ideas